ABEA: History

-Awards and Recognitions
+Awards and recognitions

 In 2015, ABEA received a distinction in the 7th contest of extra virgin olive oil, "Excellence 2015", held at the hotel Divani Caravel.
 ABEA was also granted the bronze "Excellence 15" prize amongst 74 other samples and products.

 In 2018 the industrial complex of company with its founder, the French chemist Jules Dey, was awarded the EurChemS (European Chemical Society) Historical Landmark Award along with the Ytterby mine in Sweden.
 The award is considered to honor locations in Europe which played a significant role in the history of chemistry.

-Otherwise, here is a list of other awards and recognitions ABEA has won:
+Here is a list of other awards and recognitions ABEA has won: